 So, let’s summarize.
 “More public creation.
 The blog is losing relevance.
 We like the newsletter.”

 Cutting the Gordian Knot

 I had a bit of a Gordian Knot.
 The people I most wanted to serve wanted more in public.
 The people on my newsletter were missing out on most of what I do here, and I was loathe to send them more because they didn’t opt in to it AND the two competing reasons people unsubscribed were “too many emails” and “content irrelevant.”
-And maintaining the email marketing strategy we had was slowing down our broader goals.
+And maintaining the email marketing strategy we had was slowing down the process of achieving our broader goals.

 So, the course of action was pretty clear to me: write on the blog as if it were the newsletter.
-Remove the additional effort require to maintain a separate content distribution strategy and method.
+Remove the additional effort required to maintain a separate content distribution strategy and method.
 Move the people on the newsletter to the blog subscription.

 I’m hoping that people would have signed up for the blog if it had been an easy and clear option.
 Please, please don’t do like I did for too long and push RSS subscription for your blog – it’s a waste of time.
-The 4% of people who know and use RSS know how to get your feed without you telling them about it.
+The 4% of people who know and use RSS know how to get your feed without your telling them about it.

 “Any intelligent fool can make things bigger, more complex, and more violent.
-It takes a touch of genius — and a lot of courage — to move in the opposite direction.” – Albert Einstein
+It takes a touch of genius — and a lot of courage — to move in the opposite direction.” –Albert Einstein

 I know which end of the spectrum I want to be on.
-And, that, my dear friends, is why I killed the newsletter and was so spirited about all of it.
+And that, my dear friends, is why I killed the newsletter and was so spirited about all of it.